This post may contain affiliate links. Please read our disclosure policy.

 - Preheat oven to 350 degrees.

 - In a large bowl, stir together flour, sugar, cocoa, baking soda, baking powder, and salt.
 If you have a flour sifter, sift all dry ingredients.

-- Spray two or three 8 or 9-inch cake pans with non-stick cooking spray.
-You can also use three 8 inch cake pans for this recipe.
+- Spray two 9-inch cake pans with non-stick cooking spray.
+You can also use three 8-inch cake pans for this recipe.
 Pour batter evenly into each pan.
 Bake at 22-27 minutes.
 Place toothpick or cake tester in the center of the cake to check if it comes out clean.

 - Let cool before frosting.

 To make Chocolate Buttercream:

 - In mixing bowl, cream together Butter, Cocoa, Powdered Sugar, and Cream until light and fluffy.
 You may want to add more cream or milk depending on consistency.
 Once the cake has cooled and has been removed from pans, frost each layer with frosting.

 - Top with chocolate shavings, chocolate chips, sprinkles, M & M’s or whatever your heart desires.